Passage of the Grande Honnelle: 6 November

 Further north, beyond the Mons-Valenciennes railway line, the 3rd Canadian Division continued their advance between the River Escaut and the Mons-Conde canal, reaching the outskirts of the French village of Crespin.
 Floating footbridges were established on the Aunelle and Honnelle rivers.

 Major Dudley Ward describes the action from the perspective of the 56th Division:The German rearguards were only able, on especially favourable positions, to check the advance of a few divisions; on the whole the rearguards were being thrown back on the main retreating force.
 The roads were packed with enemy troops and transport, and the real modern cavalry, the low-flying aeroplanes, swooped down on them, with bomb and machine gun spreading panic and causing the utmost confusion.

 During the night of 6–7 November the 63rd Division was put into line on the front of the 168th Brigade, and the 169th was relieved by the 167th Brigade.
 The 56th Division was then on a single brigade front, with the 11th Division on the right and the 63rd on the left.

 At dawn on the 7th patrols found that the enemy was still in front of them, and at 9 a.m. the brigade attacked with the 8th Middlesex on the right and the 7th Middlesex on the left.
 They swept on through the northern part of the wood, and by 10.30 a.m. the 7th Middlesex entered the village of Onnezies.
-The Petite Honnelles River was crossed, and the village of Montignies taken in the afternoon.
+The Petite Honnelle River was crossed, and the village of Montignies taken in the afternoon.
 But after the Bavai-Hensies Road was crossed, opposition stiffened, and both artillery and machine-gun fire became severe.
 A line of outposts held the east of the road for the night.